Senior prosecutor urges students to make the best of education

 A senior member in the legal fraternity is urging young people to make the best of their education so that they can overcome prejudice in the society, as Jamaica, he insists, still mirrors the plantation system.

-Senior Deputy Director of Public Persecutions Jeremy Taylor, who made the call, said students must use their time in school to become “excellent citizens” because Jamaica is dominated by “class, colour and wealth”.
+Senior Deputy Director of Public Prosecutions Jeremy Taylor, who made the call, said students must use their time in school to become “excellent citizens” because Jamaica is dominated by “class, colour and wealth”.

 “You need to see how some of the COVID-19 measures are enforced in this country by the police — different stick for some, versus a different stick for other persons,” Taylor said while delivering the keynote address at Kitson Town Primary School Past Students Association's recent awards ceremony held at Church of God Fellowship Ministries in St Catherine.